sinzlab/datajoint-link/README.md

 Note that the name of the declared class must match the name of the table from which the data will be pulled.

 The class returned by the decorator behaves like a regular table with some added functionality.
-For one it allows the browsing of rows that can be pulled from the source:
+For one it allows the browsing of rows present in the source:

 ```python
 Table().source